-As cameras and sensors explore computational photography, we’ll see sensor technology change in exciting new ways to support what has become possible with faster real-time processing.
+As cameras and sensors explore computational photography, we’ll see sensor technology change in exciting new ways to support what’s now possible with faster, real-time processing.

 The Quad Bayer sensor is a pretty cool advancement in sensor technology, and it has the potential to be a true game-changer for our hybrid photo/video systems.